ryansolid/vuerx-jsx/README.md

 ## API

-VueRX JSX works both with function components.
+VueRX JSX works with function components.
 It also ships a specialize map function for optimal list rendering that takes an array as it's first argument.

 ```jsx
 const list = ref(["Alpha", "Beta", "Gamma"]);